 - Council Conference Sessions and City Council Meetings – are being held remotely using Zoom video-conferencing software.
 Residents can log into the meeting as an attendee, or can watch via livestream on the City Council webpage or via Facebook.

 - Board and Commission public meetings are being held remotely via Zoom teleconference.
 Residents can log into meetings, with details provided in each agenda.
 View the Events Calendar for meeting dates.

 PARKS & RECREATION PROGRAMS AND FACILITIES

-- CLASSES AND PROGRAMS – all classes and programs that can be conducted within appropriate social distancing guidelines are being held, while others are cancelled.
-Refunds will be made in full for all sessions that are canceled.
+- CLASSES AND PROGRAMS – Effective June 1, some classes and programs that can be conducted within appropriate social distancing guidelines are being held, while others are cancelled.
+Refunds will be made in full for any sessions that are canceled.

 - SENIOR CENTER – While an original reopening target date of early October cannot be met, the department is continuing to work through the various state requirements for safely reopening and operating senior centers and hopes be able to announce a new target date soon.
 The health and safety of our senior residents remains a top priority, and until the department can confidently meet all the necessary requirements and provide the appropriate level of safety procedures for both our patrons and staff, the decision to delay is in everyone’s best interests.
 Please check back for updates as plans are finalized.
 In the meantime, seniors can participate in virtual programs and Zoom chats with staff and other members (email email@example.com for information).

 - AMELITA MIROLO BARN (Sunny 95 Park) – The Barn is available for rentals that meet ODH capacity/gathering requirements.
 Click here for facility and rental details.

 - RESERVABLE PARK SHELTERS – All reservable park shelters are available for rentals that meet ODH capacity/gathering requirements.
 Click here for facility and rental details.